 You’ll want to make sure your doctor, hospital, pharmacy and other health care providers are still on the list of providers your Medicare plan will help pay for (network).
 Your ANOC will most likely say that there are changes, but you’ll have to check your plan’s provider and pharmacy directories to find out exactly what changed.
 Your ANOC packet will include information on how to access the directories online or how to order a paper copy.

-2. When does it arrive?
+2. When does the ANOC arrive?

 To prevent surprises in January, you should review your ANOC and understand the changes being made to your plan.
 If you have a friend or family member who’s had problems with their current plan, check with them to see if they need help understanding the changes.